LAST UPDATED – 10/27/2022 – Deciding Where to Travel

 To help illustrate this process, I am going to use a trip I am currently planning to Ireland, Scotland, and London (as well as some past experiences from other trips I have taken) to illustrate.
 It’s always easier to explain with examples.

-So let’s begin with the “what”.
+So, let’s begin with the “what”.
 Simply put, this is a matter of what you want to see.
 And I don’t mean just which cities you want to see, but what you want to see in those cities.
 You want to go to Ireland?
 What is it in Ireland that you want to see?
+You must determine this before you start deciding where to travel in Ireland.

 Create a list.
 And don’t just limit it to things you want to see in the city, but things you want to see in the surrounding area.
 You’ll be surprised at how much you can fit in and at what cost with some proper planning.
 One of the biggest disappointments for me when traveling is getting back from a trip and regretting not stopping to see something when I had time I didn’t think I would have.
 Anyways, you can always cross things off later if it doesn’t work out.

 If you are traveling by yourself, this will be easy.
 Just create a list of what you would like to see.
 However, if you are traveling with others, it can be more difficult.
 This is especially true if you are traveling in a large group.
 There may be some things you all want to see, but I am guessing there is going to be some disagreement on other things.
 In some cases, this can be solved by simply splitting up.
 However, what happens if people want to see different things on different sides of the country?
-That can be more difficult to work out.
+That can be more difficult when it comes time for deciding where to travel.

 When you are done, you should each end up with something like the list below.
 Notice how the top 10 items on the list are ranked from 10 to 1 in decreasing order, and the other items on the list have no ranking.
 This is what you want from everyone.